Simulating active agents under confinement with Dissipative Particles (hydro)Dynamics: Results

 On the other hand, in fig. \ref{fig:diffpoly}.b. the effective diffusion has been normalized by the mean-field bead diffusion given by Eq. \ref{eq:diffusion_mean_field_DPD}.
 The idea to represent the data in this way was to be able to establish a power law dependence of the diffusion coefficient with the polymer size and compare it with the prediction expected for the diffusion by the Rouse and Zimm \cite{zimm1956dynamics} theory of Gaussian chains.
 Within this theory, the chain center of mass diffusion $D_{Rouse} \propto N^{-1}$ and $D_{Zimm} \propto N^{-1/2}$.
-As shown in figure \ref{fig:diffpoly}.b, when the polymer is passive (red line), the power law resembles that predicted by the Rouse model, which does not take into account the hydrodynamic interactions between the beads of the polymer.
-While when the activity is relatively high (yellow line) the behavior is similar to that expected in the Zimm model, in which the hydrodynamic interaction between the polymer beads is not negligible, as expected.
+As shown in figure \ref{fig:diffpoly}.b, when the polymer is passive (red line), the power law resembles that predicted by Zimm model, which take into account the hydrodynamic interactions between the beads of the polymer.
+While when the activity is relatively high (yellow line) the behavior is not similar to that expected in this model, then there are other effects due to the activity of the system.

+In order to understand this behaviour, we compute the Schmidt number, defined as Sc=$\nu/D_{sol}$, being $\nu=1.25$ the kinematic viscosity of the DPD fluid and $D_{sol}$ the diffusion of the solvent particles.
+Estimating the kinematic viscosity via the mean field model of Groot and Warren’s \cite{Groot}, and measuring $D_{sol}$, we estimate Sc$=2.35$ for the solvent in all simulations.
+Whenever the Schmidt number is larger than one, the momentum diffusion dominates and hydrodynamics is relevant.
+However, since in our case the Schmidt number is around one, we conclude that the hydrodynamic coupling is not too strong.
+Therefore, we observe both scaling regimes, Rouse and Zimm.